Case study, Muse, Snap Inc, 2023

 The user types a natural-language prompt or selects a chip.
 On send, the AI enters a visible streaming state: a typing indicator appears and the response builds progressively.
 An instant result feels like a filter.
 A streaming response feels like someone thinking.
 The distinction is small technically and significant experientially.

-Before returning outfit looks, Muse may ask a single follow-up question to narrow the brief, "Is this for daytime or an evening occasion?"
+Before returning outfit looks, Muse may ask a single follow-up question to narrow the brief, "Is this more of a restaurant dinner or something with a bar and dancing after?"
 The answer refines the recommendations and adds a preference signal to the style model.
 This is also Muse's cold start solution: a first-time user with no history can be guided toward something specific through one question.
 The conversation is the onboarding.

 Two or three outfit cards appear, each with a look name, assembled pieces, total price, and a "Shop this look" CTA.
 A brief reasoning note sits beneath each name explaining why this combination fits the prompt.
 Every recommendation shows its work.
 This is the most important design decision in the entire flow and the clearest point of difference from every existing recommendation engine.

 The fitting room leads with "Upload your photo" as the primary action.
-On upload, a skeleton pulse appears on the model frame with a live timer badge.
+On upload, a loading indicator appears on the model frame alongside a live countdown timer.
 At approximately seven seconds the rendered image fades in.
 Making the generation time visible was a deliberate trust decision: it signals that something computationally real just happened, rather than a static image swap.

-A single "Add all to bag" CTA replaces five separate add-to-cart interactions.
+A single "Add all to cart" CTA replaces five separate add-to-cart interactions.
 For returning users with a size profile, their recommended size is pre-selected.
-For first-time users, tapping "Add all to bag" triggers the Fit Finder prompt inline.
+For first-time users, clicking "Add all to cart" triggers the Fit Finder prompt inline.
 The user completes the short sizing flow and the item is added in the right size without leaving the page.

 Availability and sizing decision logic